yummygoods/reactWeather/README.md

 # reactWeather

+🌈🦄

-To get some experience with React, I rebuilt a simple vanilla javascript weather app I made.
+To get some experience with React, I rebuilt a simple (but Very Cute) vanilla javascript weather app I made.

-Both versions are in progress and have not yet benefited from a refactoring
+Both versions are in progress and have not yet benefited from a refactoring!

 **react version:** https://statuesque-travesseiro-24624f.netlify.app/